camaraproject/Commonalities/documentation/API-design-guidelines.md

   - Error status 403
   - Error status 429 TOO_MANY_REQUESTS (For rate limit control)

-NOTE: The rest of Error status defined in section 6.1. will be documented depending on specific considerations within a given WG.
+NOTE: The remaining Error statuses defined in section 6.1 will be documented based on specific considerations for the given API.

 ### 6.2 Error Responses - Device Object/Phone Number